cmacdonald131/Find-a-Friend/README.md

 ## Motivation

-I wanted to build an app to help people interested in adoption with the hopes of helping pets find their forever homes.
+I wanted to build an app to help people interested in adoption, with the hopes of steering people away from buying, and helping pets find their "furever" homes.

 ## Screenshot